stardog-union/stardog-groovy/README.md

 3. Make sure your build prioritizes your local Maven repository (i.e. `~/.m2/repository`), where the core Stardog binaries were installed by step 2
 4. Enjoy!

+There is also a `shadowJar` task available via the Shadow plugin to produce a fatjar with all of the Stardog dependencies.

 ## Quickstart

 ```